CelineWW/MecardoLibre_Financial_Analysis/README.md

 3. Group the search data by the week of the year.
 Does the search traffic tend to increase during the winter holiday period (weeks 40 through 52)?

-## Step 3: Relate the Search Traffic to Stock Price Patterns
+## 3 - Relate the Search Traffic to Stock Price Patterns

 You mention your work on the search traffic data during a meeting with people in the finance group at the company.
 They want to know if any relationship between the search data and the company stock price exists, and they ask if you can investigate.